okdistribute/level-rest-parser/README.md

   // Call the parent constructor. id is the primary key, but we
   // don't have to define that in the object's schema.
 It'll be created
-  // automagically by level-orm when a keyfn is provided. (see below) RestModels.call(this, db, 'repo', 'id', fields);
+  // automagically by level-orm when a keyfn is provided. (see below) RestModels.call(this, db, 'book', 'id', fields);
 }

-// make it inherit from RestModels util.inherits(Repo, RestModels);
+// make it inherit from RestModels util.inherits(Book, RestModels);

 // id is auto incremented by the unique timestamp.
 // could be more sophisticated.
-Repo.prototype.keyfn = timestamp;
+Book.prototype.keyfn = timestamp;
 ```

 #### Compound Keys and Shared Containers
-This library extens from [eugeneware/level-orm](https://github.com/eugeneware/level-orm), which has examples of Compound Keys and Shared Containers.
-Instead of using Models, use this library's RestModels.
+This library extends from [eugeneware/level-orm](https://github.com/eugeneware/level-orm), which has examples of Compound Keys and Shared Containers.

 # License